Lithuanian National Radio and Television: Budget

 LRT operations are funded by taxpayers.
-LRT budget depends directly on taxes collected in the year before the last.
-The state allocates 1.5 percent of the personal income tax and 1.3 percent of the collected excise duties.

-The LRT's budget for 2019 stood at 41.65 million euros.
-Budget project for 2020 envisages allocating 46.30 million euros for LRT.
+Its budget depends directly on taxes collected in the year before the last, with the state allocating 1.5 percent of personal income tax and 1.3 percent of collected excise duties.
+The LRT's budget for 2025 stands at 79.6 million euros.
+The budget projections for 2026 and 2027 anticipate allocations of 87.8 million euros and 97.1 million euros, respectively.

 Between 1992 and 2015 LRT had received income from advertising.

 Facilities and equipment

 LRT has TV studios of 70 sq.m, 120 sq.m, two studios of 300 sq.m and one studio of 700 sq.m.
 LRT also uses OB stations for broadcasting.
 Studio facilities include modern computer graphics equipment.

 Platforms and channels

-LRT TV and live radio broadcasts are accessible globally on LRT.lt (except for foreign content which is restricted by authors' rights in other countries).
+LRT TV and live radio, along with LRT Epika, provide content accessible worldwide (via LRT.lt and epika.lrt.lt respectively), except for some titles restricted by rights to Lithuania.